 The tagline of the book is “For a longer, leaner, healthier life”.
 That’s kinda what we’re all working to achieve, right?!
 The book focuses on losing excess body fat, how to reduce inflammation and balancing your plate.

 The Mediterranean Zone is a physiological state in your body where you have optimised ability to control inflammation.
 By reducing inflammation, you lose excess body fat, return to wellness and slow the ageing process.
-The diet is teaches you how to balance your meals to optimise your hormonal response to food and thus reducing inflammation.
+The book teaches you how to balance your meals to optimise your hormonal response to food and thus reducing inflammation.

 The book suggests that the best way to describe the diet is as a moderate-protein, low-glycaemic-load diet.